ImmuneDynamics/ImmuneDynamics.github.io/workshops/masterclass2021.md

 ---

 Day two (Tue 26-Oct) of the masterclass will be an online workshop on [high-dimensional analysis]() approaches for cytometry data.
 Specifically, we will be applying these approaches to profile the [immune responses to COVID-19]() in the blood and respiratory tract, reproducing the types of analysis used in [Koustakous et al. 2021]() and [Zhang et al. 2021]().
+The workshop will be led by Thomas Ashhurst, Givanna Putri, Felix Marsh-Wakefield, Wuji Zhang, and Jennifer Habel.

 <br />